 The 3d Armored Cavalry Regiment's recent experiences in Tal Afar support this claim.
-One of the Regiment's battalion commanders has explained how the Regiment operated from 29 distinct checkpoints dispersed through the city, a deployment that

-It is necessary to rebuild the host nation's infrastructure in order to restore stability, but establishing a secure environment is essential if reconstruction is to progress. gave them "great agility to attack from two or three patrol bases instead of predictably rolling out of the front gate of [their] base."19 This ability is critical because intelligence about insurgent activity is timesensitive.
+One of the Regiment's battalion commanders has explained how the regiment operated from 29 distinct checkpoints dispersed through the city, a deployment that gave them "great agility to attack from two or three patrol bases instead of predictably rolling out of the front gate of [their] base."
+This ability is critical because intelligence about insurgent activity is time-sensitive.
 There may not be time to muster units, load vehicles, and move to the designated location.
 If Soldiers are on patrol or in their dispersed CPs, they can move dismounted along separate avenues of approach to mass combat power without being detected by the enemy.